A Guide to Dietary Supplements

 Again, like vitamins, minerals are usually available in the diet with whole foods or in fortified foods.

 Common Minerals: Calcium, potassium, sodium, magnesium, chlorine, phosphorus, iron, zinc, manganese, copper, iodine, chromium, molybdenum, selenium, cobalt.

 What Are Amino Acids?

 What They Are: Like vitamins and minerals, some amino acids are considered essential to life-sustaining biological activity in humans.
 Amino acids are typically described as the chemical building blocks, or substrates, of protein synthesis; they’re the primary ingredient (behind water) in muscles and tissues.
-Research over the past few decades has revealed that they have other important roles, acting as regulators of metabolic pathways in gene expression, cell signaling, antioxidative responses, and immunity.
+Research over the past few decades has revealed that they have other important roles, like acting as regulators of metabolic pathways in gene expression and cell signaling.
 While there’s a great deal of research on amino acids, there remains debate about how much of each amino acid humans need in their diets, at which stage in life, and even which amino acids are considered necessary to proper biological function.

 Common Amino Acids: Essential: histidine, isoleucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine.
 Non-essential: alanine, asparagine, arginine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, tyrosine.